Yggras/dnd-builder/.opencode/Artifacts/Step-26a-Class-Cards-and-Class-Detail-Sheets-Implementation-Plan.md

 - auto-close the picker after a class is added
 - preserve chosen order for selected classes

-### Class Change Impact Confirmation
+### Class Removal Impact Confirmation

 #### [NEW] BuilderImpactConfirmationSheet.tsx or equivalent
-Use the shared sheet shell for class change confirmations.
+Use the shared sheet shell for class removal confirmations.

 Behavior:
 - use confirmation sheet, not native alert